xxfoundation/elixxir-xxdk-Examples/restSingleUseClient/README.md

 `main.go` contains the crux of the logic.
 We avoid complicating our example by avoiding the usage of CLI flags for basic variables you may change in the code.
-This file initiates an xxdk E2E client.
+This file initiates an xxdk E2E object.
 With that client established, a REST-like client is built on top.
 Using a precanned contact object created in `restSingleUseServer` this REST-like client contacts the server with a simple request.